-Estes Park is located at 7,522 feet above sea level and Green Jeep Tours often takes its clients higher into the beautiful alpine environment of Rocky Mountain National Park.
+Estes Park is located at 7,522 feet above sea level and Green Jeep Tours often takes its clients higher into the beautiful alpine environment of Rocky Mountain National Park and even into the tundra.
 It is not uncommon for visitors to the area to experience symptoms related to this high altitude.
 These symptoms may be mild, such a slight headache or breathlessness when walking or they may be more severe.
 When the symptoms become more severe, they may indicate Acute Mountain Sickness or AMS.

 Symptoms of AMS include:

 Loss of Appetite, nausea or vomiting

 Fatigue or weakness